Rhino & Elephant Conservation Volunteering

 When can I join?

-There is one collection from Harare International Airport at 1500 every Thursday afternoon.
-Should your preferred flight arrive later than this, you can either arrive into Harare the day before and arrange overnight accommodation in town, or you can arrive late on Thursday and pay a transfer supplement of $100.
+There is one collection from Harare International Airport at 1.00 pm every Monday afternoon.
+Should your preferred flight arrive later than this, you can either arrive in Harare the day before and arrange overnight accommodation in town, or you can arrive late on Monday and pay a transfer supplement of $120.
 If you choose to arrive the day before, you should make your way back to the airport the following day.
+International flights arriving after 3.00 pm and domestic flights arriving after 4.00pm are too late for a same-day transfer.

-There is one transfer from Imire which arrives at Harare International Airport at 1000 on Thursday morning.
+There is one transfer from Imire which arrives at Harare International Airport at around 10:00 am on Thursday morning.
 Onward flights should depart later than midday to allow ample time to check in.
-Should you wish to book a departure transfer outside of this time, there is a transfer supplement charge of $100.
+Should you wish to book a departure transfer outside of this time, there is a transfer supplement charge of $120.
+Please do not book any flights departing before 11.30 am.

 Do I get some time off?